jan-bogaerts/mark/src/markdownCode.md

     - split the file in lines
     - for each line in the file, call line-parser-service.parse(line, index).
     - for each transformer that is registered with the cybertron-service, ask the cache object to reload the data file:
-      `transformer.cache.loadCacheFromFile()`
+      `transformer.cache.loadCache()`
     - raise an event (content-changed) to indicate that the data has changed
   - saving the currently opened project (param: file).
-    - if there was no previous file path (first time project is saved), call folder-service.move(file)
+    - if there was no previous file path (first time project is saved), call folder-service.moveTo(file)
-    - if the previous file path is different from the new file (save-as was called), call folder-service.copy(file)
+    - if the previous file path is different from the new file (save-as was called), call folder-service.copyTo(file)
-    - open the file that was specified in the argument, for writing
+    - open the file that was specified in the argument, for writing and write 'this.content' to the file as an utf string.
-    - convert all the parsed objects in the data list to a string and write to file
-      - each object has a title and a list of lines.
+    - for each transformer that is registered with the cybertron-service, ask the cache object to reload the data file:
+      `transformer.cache.saveCache()`
     - reset the indicator that the project has changed
     - save the filename in the project service if the auto-save function needs to use it.
+    - this.saveTimer = null
   - processing data changes whenever the user makes changes in the markdown editor. in pseudo:
   ```python (pseudo)
     def processChanges(changes, full):